-That the distinctive opinions of those who are commonly called Evangelical Churchmen have long been regarded with something like scorn and contempt by some English people is so notorious, that I need hardly stop to prove it.
-It is notorious that in the middle of last century the maintenance of these opinions was the true cause why Rowlands, Whitefield, the Wesleys, and many others, were practically driven out of the Church of England.
-It is equally notorious that clergymen like Romaine, Venn, Grimshaw, and Berridge retained their position in our communion with much difficulty, and were treated as little better than "tolerated heretics."
-Even at this day Evangelical Churchmen are continually told "that they are unlearned and ignorant men,-that they do not interpret the formularies honestly and naturally,-that they are more like Dissenters than Churchmen,-that they are narrow Calvinists,-that they despise the Sacraments, and are Zwinglians, that they do not understand Catholic views and corporate privileges,-that they are not, in a word, true Churchmen, and are out of their proper place!"
+Even at this day Evangelical Churchmen are continually told "that they are unlearned and ignorant men,-that they do not interpret the formularies honestly and naturally,-that they are more like Dissenters than Churchmen,-that they are narrow Calvinists,-that they despise the Sacraments, and are Zwinglians,-that they do not understand catholic views and corporate privileges,-that they are not, in a word, true Churchmen, and are out of their proper place!"
 All this, and much more similar language, Evangelical Churchmen have long had to bear.
 But, after all, there remains one great fact which can never be denied.
 If agreement with the English Reformers is to be the measure of true Churchmanship, there are no truer Churchmen than those who are called Evangelical!
 Their title is one which cannot be overthrown.
 If they are wrong, the Reformers were wrong.
-You cannot condemn and unchurch the Evangelicals without condemning and unchurching the Reformers at the same time.
+You cannot condemn and unchurch the "Evangelicals" without condemning and unchurching the Reformers at the same time.

-In saying this, I ask my readers not to misunderstand me.
-I willingly admit that there are other honest "schools of thought" within our pale beside the Evangelical, and I disclaim all sympathy with those who would exclude them.
-From the time of James I., there have always been High and Broad as well as Low Churchmen, and probably there always will be till the Lord comes.
+In saying these things, I ask my readers not to misunderstand me.
+I willingly admit that there are other honest "schools of thought" within our pale besides the Evangelical, and I disclaim all sympathy with those who would exclude them.
+From the time of Charles I there have always been High, and Broad, as well as Low Churchmen, and probably there always will be till the Lord comes.
 The inherent imperfection of language, and the consequent impossibility of making all men put the same meaning on words, are the explanation of this condition of things.
-There have been, at one and the same time within our camp, for 250 years and more, divines like Davenant and Andrews and Whichcote in the seventeenth century, and Bishops like Sumner and Whately and Blomefield in our own day.
-I have not the slightest desire to narrow our limits, to unchurch and ostracize any of the six men I have named, or to confine honest and loyal Churchmanship to any one of the three schools I have just mentioned.
-I do not pretend to claim any exclusive monopoly of learning, zeal, or devoutness for any of them.
-But when people tell me that Evangelicals are "not true Churchmen," I reply unhesitatingly that the charge is not true, and shows ignorance, to say the least, in those who make it.
-I maintain firmly that the distinctive views of those who are called Evangelical Churchmen are neither more nor less than the views of the Reformers.
-He who would drive out of the Church of England all Evangelicals would drive out Ridley, Latimer, Hooper, Bradford, Jewel, and all their companions.
+There have been at one and the same time within our camp, for 250 years and more, divines like Davenant and Andrews and Whichcote in the seventeenth century, and Bishops like Sumner and Whately and Blomfield in our own day.
+I have not the slightest desire to narrow our limits, to unchurch and ostracise any of the men I have named, or to confine honest and loyal Churchmanship to any one of the three schools I have just mentioned.
+I do not pretend to claim any exclusive possession of learning, zeal, or devoutness for any of them.
+But when people tell me that "Evangelicals" are "not true Churchmen," I reply unhesitatingly that the charge is not true, and shows gross and culpable ignorance, to say the least, in those who make it.

+I maintain firmly that the distinctive views of those who are called Evangelical Churchmen are neither more nor less than the views of the Reformers!
+He who would drive out of the Church of England all Evangelicals, would drive out Ridley, Latimer, Hooper, Bradford, Jewell, and all their companions.
 The leading opinions of the two bodies, after an interval of three centuries, are one and the same.
-Whether those opinions are sound or unsound, Scriptural or unscriptural, is not the point on which I insist at present.+ I have handled that point elsewhere.
-(See "Knots Untied," &c.)
-All I assert is, that the doctrinal views of the two parties are identical.
-He that says Evangelical Churchmen are not sound Churchmen is in the same breath condemning the very men who reformed the Church of England, and placed it on its present basis!
-There is no escape from the dilemma.
-The views of the two parties are in harmony, and they stand, or fall together.
+Whether those opinions are sound or unsound, scriptural or unscriptural, is not the point on which I insist at present.
+All I assert that the doctrinal views of the two parties are identical.
+He that says Evangelical Churchmen are not sound Churchmen, is in the same breath condemning the very men who reformed the Church of England, and placed it on its present basis!
+There is no escape from this conclusion.
+The views of the two parties are in complete harmony, and they stand or fall together.
 A few instances will show what I mean.